This is a guest post by AFC intern Adam Schutzman, who worked at the Center in the late summer.

 Over the course of my summer internship at the American Folklife Center, I had the pleasure of working on a large collection of 16mm films and videos found within the Bruce Jackson and Diane Christian Collection (AFC 2011/009).
 These moving images consist mostly of production elements and outtakes from the five documentary films that the husband-and-wife team of Bruce Jackson and Diane Christian produced together under the name Documentary Research, Inc. The footage spans the years of 1978 to 1988 and includes outtakes from a couple of documentary film projects that Jackson and Christian never finished.
 As I began processing the collection, it became clear that some research about the creators would support the work I was doing.
 I was intrigued by what I found.

 Bruce Jackson and Diane Christian have both lived fascinating professional lives.
-Bruce is a prolific folklorist, photographer, writer, filmmaker and professor based at the University at Buffalo.
+Bruce is a prolific folklorist, photographer, writer, filmmaker and professor based at the University at Buffalo, where he is is SUNY Distinguished Professor and the James Agee Professor of American Culture and co-directs the Creative Arts Alliance.
 He is perhaps most well-known for his folkloristic and documentary work in prisons.
 This body of work includes a short film co-produced by Pete Seeger on prison work songs in 1966, a Grammy-nominated album of prison work songs in 1975, a documentary film about death row inmates in 1979 and more recently, a number of books and other publications, and several photographic exhibits focusing on prison life in the Southern United States.
 Jackson also served as president of the American Folklore Society in 1984, and was on the American Folklife Center’s board of trustees from 1984 to 1989.

 Diane Christian is a writer, filmmaker, poet, religious literature scholar, and distinguished professor also based at the University at Buffalo.
 Before starting her academic career , she lived as a nun in a Roman Catholic order for eight years in Rochester, NY and is featured in the one of the documentary films that Jackson and Christian produced about former nuns, titled Out of Order (1983).
 She has published numerous articles and books.
 In addition to the films that they worked on together, Christian and Jackson have collaborated many times over the years, including co-directing the Center for Studies in American Culture at Buffalo, co-curating and hosting the Buffalo Film Seminars, and co-authoring a number of books.